Richiexxxu/COMP6771/Project/Bilateral Filtering for Gray for Color and  Color Images.md

 - Main point: Range filtering by itself merely modifies the gray map of the image it it applied to.

 ## 4. Experiments with black-and-White Images.

+## 5. Experiments with Color Images
+- For color images, edge-preserving smoothing could be applied to the red, green, and blue components of the image separatly.
+However, the intensity profiles across the edge in the three color  ands are in general different.
+- A bilateral filter allows combining the three color bands appropriately, and measuring photometric distances between pixels in the combined space.
+- Usiing CIE-Lab space.